Polyvagal theory: Proposed dorsal vagal complex (DVC)

-The proposed ventral vagal complex (VVC)
+Proposed ventral vagal complex (VVC)

 With increased neural complexity as seen in mammals (due to phylogenetic development) there is said to have evolved a more sophisticated system to enrich behavioral and affective responses to an increasingly complex environment.
 The ventral branch of the vagus originates in the nucleus ambiguus and is myelinated to provide more speed in responding.
 Polyvagal theory calls this the "smart vagus" because it associates it with the regulation of sympathetic "fight or flight" behaviors by way of social affiliative behaviors.
 These behaviors are said to include social communication and self-soothing and calming.
 In other words, this branch of the vagus is said to inhibit or disinhibit defensive limbic circuits, depending on the situation.
 Note: Attributing defensive behaviours purely to the limbic system is an oversimplification, as these are triggered by perceived threats, thus requiring an interplay of brain areas performing sensory integration, memory, and semantic knowledge with the limbic system to be elicited.
 Similarly, the regulation of emotions requires a complex interplay of higher cognitive areas with limbic ones.

 The vagus nerve mediates the control of supradiaphragmatic visceral organs, such as the esophagus, bronchi, pharynx, and larynx.
 It also exerts an important influence on the heart.
-When vagal tone to the heart’s pacemaker is high, a baseline or resting heart rate is produced.
+When vagal tone to the heart's pacemaker is high, a baseline or resting heart rate is produced.
 In other words, the vagus acts as a restraint, or brake, limiting heart rate.
 However, when vagal tone is removed, there is little inhibition to the pacemaker, and according to polyvagal theory, rapid mobilization ("fight/flight") can be activated in times of stress, but without having to engage the sympathetic-adrenal system, as activation comes at a severe biological cost.
-Note: While the vagus nerve's role in downregulating the heart rate is well-established, the notion that a Fight-or-flight response can be triggered without engaging the sympathetic nervous system is not substantiated by any evidence.
+Note: While the vagus nerve's role in downregulating the heart rate is well-established, the notion that a fight-or-flight response can be triggered without engaging the sympathetic nervous system is not substantiated by any evidence.